 The Best Sandwich Shop in Every State (OK, and D.C.)

 Cured meat.
 Sliced veggies.
 Ample condiments.
 Sure, they’re perfectly fine on their own.
 But there’s something about putting it all between two pieces of bread that creates a whole so much greater than the sum of its parts.
 And the U.S. has no shortage of shops serving masterful creations.
-Here, the best sandwich shop in every single state (and D.C.).
+Here, the best sandwich shop in every single state and D.C. (in our humble opinion).